scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 title: "Meet bloop, a fast tool to compile and test your project"
 ---

-Martin Duhem and I are happy to announce `bloop`, a tool that Scala developers can use to compile and test their projects faster without being tied to their stock build tool.
+Martin Duhem and I are happy to announce [Bloop](https://github.com/scalacenter/bloop), a tool that Scala developers can use to compile and test their projects faster without being tied to their stock build tool.